 The spark plugs are replaced at 120K miles on most Toyota vehicles.
-The spark plugs don’t need to be replaced early.
-The modern iridium plugs hold up very well indeed.
+You could consider this a Toyota “tune-up”.
+Modern Toyota spark plugs don’t need to be replaced early.
+Toyota iridium spark plugs last 120,000 miles easily.
 We strongly recommend using the same plugs that came with the car.
 It would be better to run a worn original plug that than some of the aftermarket offerings.

 Gone the way of the dodo

 Timing belts were once a staple of automotive maintenance, but nearly all modern cars have moved back to the timing chain.
-The timing chain may one day wear out, especially if you neglect your engine oil maintenance.
+Your Toyota probably doesn’t have a timing belt if it was made after 2005.
+Your Toyota’s timing chain may one day wear out, especially if you neglect your engine oil maintenance.
 However, it’s not included in preventative maintenance.

 Toyota has moved to hydraulic lash adjusters for many models.
 Once again, oil maintenance is going to be very important to keep them working reliably, but there is no scheduled maintenance required.
 Even on Toyota vehicles with shim-adjustable valves, valve clearance is seldom an issue, with the notable exception of the Toyota Tacoma with the 2RZFE or 3RZFE engine, which had some problems with the exhaust valves.

 Pretty much all traditional “tune-up” adjustments are no longer necessary.
 The engine control computer adjusts all of this in real-time as the engine is running.
-Tune-ups don’t really exist anymore.
+The Toyota tune-up doesn’t really exist anymore.

 Toyota’s Service recommendations